 SoHo Boutique Hotel

-Boasting to be “seventh sense of Budapest,” SoHo offers dark amenities for the young hip crowd.
+Boasting to be the “seventh sense of Budapest,” SoHo offers dark amenities for the young hip crowd.
 Be prepared to live out your fantasy in one of the dark, luxurious new vampire suites oozing sexuality.
 Book the entire vampire package for the entire experience, including tickets to the show, “Dance of the Vampires,” and namesake cocktails.
 Centrally located, this hotel is a great launching point for all your adventures.

 Hipster Neighborhoods in Budapest